mac-theobio/QMEE/assignments.md

 mean(fi_d2[fi_d2$Type=="NM", "body_condition"])
 ```

-works for data.frames (because of auto-collapse), but not for tibbles.
+works for data frames (because of auto-collapse), but not for tibbles.
 Sorry!
+This is because selecting a single column from a data frame (`"body_condition"`) returns a vector, whereas selecting a single column from a tibble **always returns a one-column tibble**

-A base R solution might be to explicitly "pull" the column first):
+A base R solution might be to explicitly "pull" the column first (`$` extracts a column as a vector):

 ```
 mean(fi_d2$body_condition[fi_d2$Type=="NM")